 We entered into an exclusive license agreement with Simcere in August 2020 and granted them the rights to develop and commercialize trilaciclib in Greater China (mainland China, Hong Kong, Macau, and Taiwan) (the "Simcere Territory").
 Since then, through December 31, 2022, we recognized a total of \$36.0 million in milestone revenue as defined by the license agreement.
 On April 28, 2023, we amended the license agreement with Simcere, whereby we received a one-time, non-refundable payment of \$30.0 million in exchange for the relief of future royalty payments from the sale of COSELA in Greater China.
 In addition, the milestone payments under the license agreement have been adjusted such that we will be eligible to receive a \$5.0 million payment upon Simcere's filing an NDA of TNBC in mainland China and a \$13.0 million payment upon Simcere receiving regulatory approval of TNBC in mainland China.
 Under the amended license agreement, Simcere is not responsible for any sales milestone payments or any royalties accrued after April 28, 2023.
 Following the amendment, we continue to own all the global development and commercial rights to trilaciclib, excluding Greater China.
-During the six months ended June 30, 2023, we recognized \$30.0 million in revenue from the one-time payment for the relief of future royalty payments, \$2.0 million in supply and manufacturing services, \$0.6 million in royalty revenue, and \$0.2 million in patent and clinical trial reimbursable costs.
-We did not receive any development milestones during the six months ended June 30, 2023.
+During the nine months ended September 30, 2023, we recognized \$30.0 million in revenue from the one-time payment for the relief of future royalty payments, \$2.7 million in supply and manufacturing services, \$0.6 million in royalty revenue, and \$0.5 million in patent and clinical trial reimbursable costs.
+We did not receive any development milestones during the nine months ended September 30, 2023.

 We entered into an exclusive license agreement with EQRx, Inc. ("EQRx") in July 2020 and granted them the rights to develop and commercialize lerociclib in the U.S, Europe, Japan and all other global markets, excluding the Asia-Pacific region (except Japan) (the "EQRx Territory").
 We received an upfront payment of \$20.0 million in August 2020.
 This was recognized as revenue in September 2020 when we transferred the license and related technology and know-how.
-During the six months ended June 30, 2023, we recognized revenue of \$0.8 million for the reimbursement of patent and clinical trial costs.
-We did not receive any development milestones during the six months ended June 30, 2023.
+On August 1, 2023, we received from EQRx formal notice of termination of the lerociclib license agreement in connection with the acquisition of EQRx by Revolution Medicines, Inc. The notice stated the intention to revert the lerociclib product rights back to us.
+On September 13, 2023, the parties entered into a letter agreement whereby EQRx would pay the Company \$1.6 million to reimburse anticipated wind down costs.
+The payment was received during the quarter ended September 30, 2023.
+No milestones were achieved through September 30, 2023, and as a result of the termination, we will not receive any further milestone payments or future royalties from EQRx.
+During the nine months ended September 30, 2023, we recognized revenue of \$1.3 million for the reimbursement of patent and clinical trial costs.
+Of the \$1.6 million payment received during the current quarter, \$0.6 million is held as short-term deferred revenue on the condensed balance sheet as of September 30, 2023, and will be recognized as revenue when clinical trial costs associated with the wind down are incurred.